FrontendMasters/front-end-handbook-2017/recap.md

 * Enforcing CSS and JavaScript style conventions becomes more important (considering ES3 to ES6 code and CSS pre-processors syntactical variations)
 * A small but noticeable number of developers are starting to chose elm over JavaScript.
 * TypeScript gets some serious use and fanboys.
-* Aurelia becomes the smart choice for enterprise developers
+* Aurelia becomes the smart choice for enterprise developers.
 * Webpack gets its act together and solidifies is position over the superior JSPM solution.
+* HTTPS, yeah, we're serious about that.
+* Firebug officially dead.
+* BASH on windows happen.
+* The notifications API gets used and abused, but only after you give it permission.
+* Firebug officially dead.